google/testrun/docs/network/add_new_service.md

 # Adding a New Network Service

-The Test Run framework allows users to add their own network services with ease.
+The Testrun framework allows users to add their own network services with ease.
 A template network service can be used to get started quickly, this can be found at [modules/network/template](../../modules/network/template).
 Otherwise, see below for details of the requirements for new network services.

-To add a new network service to Test Run, follow the procedure below:
+To add a new network service to Testrun, follow the procedure below:

 1. Create a folder under `modules/network/` with the name of the network service in lowercase, using only alphanumeric characters and hyphens (`-`).
 2. Inside the created folder, include the following files and folders: